 Or this pretty Christmas star from one of Prague’s Christmas markets from Petr and Adela.

-Christmas is about family, and traditions.
-I remember as a little girl, there was always a special magic around Christmas time that my parents and grandmother worked to create.
+Christmas is about family and traditions.
+I remember, as a little girl, there was always a special magic around Christmas time that my parents and grandmother worked to create.
 Whether it was the food, the special touch given to each detail, or just the love of being together, Christmas meant slowing down and enjoying that which matters most, each other.

 Of course, that doesn’t mean that the surprise gifts stopped coming!
-We received a special surprise from my brother-in-law Petr and wife Jitka and their sweet daughters Teri and Neli.
+We received a special surprise from my brother-in-law Petr and his wife Jitka and their sweet daughters Teri and Neli.
 Such thought went into all of their sweet drawings and little gifts.

-I was very grateful for the real Czech Vánoční kolekce they sent, which is basically a box of specially wrapped candies made for hanging on the tree.
+I was very grateful for the real Czech Vánoční kolekce they sent, which is a box of specially wrapped candies made for hanging on the tree.

 We had guests this year staying with us as we did the previous year.
-My second cousin Petr, and his girlfriend Adela, came to stay for two weeks.
+My second cousin Petr, and his girlfriend Adela came to stay for two weeks.
 We normally decorate the tree a day or two before Christmas, but this year we decorated the day before they arrived.
-This is because trimming the tree is something that we reserve only for ourselves.
+This is because trimming the tree is something we reserve only for ourselves.

 Our ornaments, believe it or not, are an eclectic blend of old and new, costly and inexpensive.

-We have fine European hand blown glass ornaments, mixed with Dollar Store balls, mainly because that is the only place we could find the colors we like.
+We have fine European hand-blown glass ornaments, mixed with Dollar Store balls, mainly because that is the only place we could find the colors we like.

-This year, we happened into an estate sale and we found a real treasure, a box of old Czech ornaments.
+This year, we went into an estate sale and we found a real treasure, a box of old Czech ornaments.
 One was missing, but the colors perfectly match our tree, especially with our Bohemian Christmas Eve theme!

 We were surprised when Zachary came home early from work and was able to help us trim the tree!

-We also purchased some very pretty hand blown cardinals from Germany which we added to the tree and we found some hand woven gold angels at a church bazaar.
-Trimming was completed when we hung the icicles, made from the same materials as the snowflakes.
+We also purchased some very pretty hand-blown cardinals from Germany, which we added to the tree, and we found some hand-woven gold angels at a church bazaar.
+Trimming was completed when we hung the icicles made from the same materials as the snowflakes.

 Do you like the way we’ve dressed our tree?

-Then, on the 23rd, Zynnia joined in and started making her famous Vánočka, which is a braided bread, baked in the Czech Republic at Christmas time.
-They are made from a yeasted dough which needs a lot of warmth to rise so she works in our sunny dining room and then pleats the nine braids together.
+Then, on the 23rd, Zynnia joined in and started making her famous Vánočka, which is a braided bread baked in the Czech Republic at Christmas time.
+They are made from a yeasted dough, which needs a lot of warmth to rise, so she works in our sunny dining room and then pleats the nine braids together.

 Pavel was the first to come over, so we paused to take a photo.

-Lucky we did, because later we were all enjoying the fun so much that we forgot to take photos!
+Luckily we did, because later we were all enjoying the fun so much that we forgot to take photos!
 Of course, his arrival was an excuse to lay out even more food and drink some eggnog!

 As soon as they left, we began to put out the presents.

 Pavel took some photographs with his phone before they came home.
-(Santa needs to bring him a better phone that can take higher quality photographs!)
+(Santa needs to bring him a better phone that can take higher-quality photographs!)

 We all arranged all of the presents and replenished the food plates.